inviwo/inviwo.github.io/pages/manual/wip-building.md

 ### Dependencies
 - [Qt6 binaries](https://qt.io/download-open-source/)
-  Make sure you get the build for the 64 bit version for you Visual Studio version.
+  Make sure you get the build for the 64 bit version for your Visual Studio version.

 - [Python](https://www.python.org/downloads/)
   Make sure you get a recent 64 bit version